JuliaLang/julia/doc/stdlib/base.rst

    Read a series of values of the given type from a stream, in canonical binary representation. ``dims`` is either a tuple or a series of integer arguments specifying the size of ``Array`` to return.

+.. function:: read!(stream, array::Array)

+   Read binary data from a stream, filling in the argument ``array``.

 .. function:: readbytes!(stream, b::Vector{Uint8}, nb=length(b))

    Read at most ``nb`` bytes from the stream into ``b``, returning the